Hiplok D1000 Review: The Original Angle Grinder Beater

 It’s definitely not as angle grinder resistant as the Hiplok D1000 (or the Litelok X3), but it’s much more so than any other bike lock currently on the market.

-And since any would be bike thief will have to change their angle grinder blades at least once to get through it, for most people the Litelok X1 will probably provide enough angle grinder resistance to be worth it.
+And since any bike thief will have to change their angle grinder blades at least once to get through it, for most people the Litelok X1 will probably provide enough angle grinder resistance to be worth it.

 Looking for something bigger?